I'm Just a Girl Who Can't Say D'oh

 "I'm Just a Girl Who Can't Say D'oh" is the twentieth episode of the thirtieth season of the American animated television series The Simpsons, and the 659th episode overall.
+The episode was directed by Mike Frank Polcino and written by Jeff Martin and Jenna Martin.
 It aired in the United States on Fox on April 7, 2019.

+In this episode, Marge directs a musical written by Lisa about Jebediah Springfield while Homer joins a baby class with Maggie.
+Musician Josh Groban and Jon Lovitz guest starred.
+Actor John Lithgow appeared as himself.
+The episode received negative reviews.

 Plot

 A disgruntled cast and crew expel short-tempered perfectionist theater director Llewellyn Sinclair from their production of Oklahoma!.
 Marge steps up to helm a different show production written by Lisa about Springfield's founder Jebediah Springfield.
 Her show is a parody of Hamilton: An American Musical, a sung-and-rapped through musical about the life of American Founding Father Alexander Hamilton.

 Krusty plans to air Lisa's musical, Bloody, Bloody Jebediah with Sideshow Mel in the title role, on live TV, recording the open-air production.
 Its title is a reference to the musical Bloody Bloody Andrew Jackson.
 However, Mel later drops out of the show so Marge recasts the part, finding Professor Frink (Josh Groban) has a stunning singing voice.
 However it is revealed that rain is forecast for the live performance.
 Bloody, Bloody Jebediah airs live and starts off successfully, however during a commercial break it starts pouring rain.
 Jebediah's bear (John Lithgow) starts to sink into a puddle so Lisa quickly rewrites the ending to the satisfaction of the audience.
 The production is nominated for twelve awards, with Marge winning a special award for best newcomer.

 Meanwhile, Homer notices a popular baby class taking place and joins with Maggie.
 His confusion about the popularity is answered when he sees Chloe, the sexy supervisor running the "Daddy and Me" baby class.
 It all ends when another father named Barry divorces, allowing him to marry Chloe all to himself.